NatWest student account review

 Compare options for keeping costs down when spending abroad.

 How much does it cost to withdraw cash overseas using the NatWest student debit card?

 You'll pay a currency conversion fee of 2.75%.
 For, example, if you take out the equivalent of £150, you'll be charged £4.13.
 Withdraw 250 euros (that's around £214.57) at an ATM in Paris and it'll cost you £5.90.
 Don't forget that the local cash machine provider may charge its own fee too.

 Does NatWest's interest-free student overdraft limit increase over time?

 No. If you're looking for an account which can offer an increasing overdraft limit as your course progresses, see our full comparison of student accounts.

-The selection of perks is a standout feature of the NatWest Student Bank Account, and will likely attract plenty of students to choose it.
-Although the 0% interest overdraft isn’t as large as some other student accounts, it could still prove to be very useful for students throughout their studies.
+The selection of account-opening perks is a standout feature of the NatWest Student Bank Account, and will likely tempt plenty of students to choose it.
+Although the interest-free overdraft isn’t as large as some other student accounts in the third year, it could still prove to be very useful for students throughout their studies.

 More guides on Finder

 Best bank account switching offers in the UK for December 2022

 We look at switching bonuses, what they are, how they work and which banks offer the best ones.
 If you’re fed up with your current bank, you could switch accounts and get a nice little cash bonus as an extra perk.